HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~You are responsible for regularly considering how to enact your Role's Purpose and each Accountability, by defining:~~

-Jij bent verantwoordelijk voor het regelmatig overwegen hoe jij het beste jouw Rol kunt vervullen door:
+Jij bent verantwoordelijk voor het regelmatig overwegen hoe jij het dorp het beste kan dienen door jouw Rol te vervullen:

 ~~- **(a)** ***“Next-Actions”***, which are useful actions that you could take immediately, at least in the absence of competing priorities; and
 ~- **(b)** ***“Projects”***, which are specific outcomes that would be useful to work towards, at least in the absence of competing priorities.~~

 - **(a)** ***"Vervolg-Acties"*** voor jezelf noteren die je concreet kunt doen als de tijd het toestaat; en
-- **(b)** ***"Projecten"*** noteren, dit is een set acties die leiden tot het bereiken van een specifiek doel.
+- **(b)** ***"Projecten"*** noteren, dit is een set acties die leiden tot het bereiken van specifieke resultaten.

 ~~#### 1.2.3 Breaking Down Projects~~